 About Underground Mysteries, Your Source For Unreported Missing People and Underrepresented Missing & Unidentified People Cases

-Here at Underground Mysteries, formed in 2017, formally NeedToID (2005), our goal is to bring to light underrepresented and unreported missing person and unidentified people cases that have gotten little-to-no public recognition.
+Here at Underground Mysteries, formally NeedToID (2005), our goal is to create awareness for underrepresented / unreported missing person cases and unidentified person cases that have gotten little or no public recognition.

 That is where Underground Mysteries comes into play.
-This site is not only designed to help authorities search “underground”, or, unreported missing person cases, but also to help find these missing people by multiple measures:
+This site is not only designed to help authorities search “underground” / unreported missing person cases, but also to help locate missing people by using multiple measures:

 a) helping actively search for your loved one by use of paper trails, recreating a timeline, and searching public records / background reports / etc;